World Golf Tour: Criticism and cheating

-Another concern has been 'sandbagging', a term coined by the community to discuss an ongoing issue of skilled players artificially lowering their average score.
+Another concern has been 'sandbagging," an ongoing issue of skilled players artificially lowering their average score.
 This practice is used to compete in tournament brackets far below the skill level of the "sandbagger", thus giving them a better chance to place high and win in-game credits at the expense of the other players.

 Finally, quitting the game before completion has been a concern since the early years of WGT.
 It typically occurs when a player is performing poorly and decides to abandon the game, so as to preserve their average score.
 Players have repeatedly called for WGT to reduce a person's score when they habitually quit as a deterrent to this behavior.
 In an attempt to remedy these concerns a 'reputation indicator' was introduced, showing players the percentage of finished games of others before the round is started.
 The advent of challenge games, which require an amount of non-redeemable credits to be put upfront, and which are lost if the player leaves, has also discouraged quitting.
 Nonetheless, some in the community still call for some sort of punishment to a quitter's score, despite the fact that quitting forfeits a match for the offender and has no negative impact on the score of other players.